WebDev-Guild/webdev-guild.github.io/apprentice/javascript/gotchas.md

 ## Requirements

 - Read the above and be aware of the challenges (and benefits) provided
-- Explain some of the concepts to your mentor to have them pass you off
+- Explain some of the concepts on the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning